bohewu/HybridIdP/e2e/README.md

 Notes:
 - `scripts/run-e2e-postgres.ps1` is intended as a convenience wrapper for local development and should be run from the repository root so it can find `docker-compose.yml` and relative projects.
-- The script uses the first container matching `db-service` or the `postgres` image when locating the DB container.
+ - The script uses the first container matching `postgres-service` (or the `postgres` image) when locating the DB container.
 Use `docker ps` to confirm container names if needed.